-(b) Credit risk managemen
+(b) Credit risk management

-Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial Less to the group.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in inflancial loss to the group.
 The group has adopted a policy of only dealing with creditworthy counterparties and obtaining sufficient collateral, where appropriate, as a means of mitigating the risk of financial loss from defaults.
 Credit exposure is controlled by counterparty limits that are reviewed and approved by management annually.
 Trade receivables consist of a large number of customers, spread across diverse industries and geographical areas.
 Ongoing credit evaluation is performed on the financial condition of accounts receivable.
-The group does not have any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
+The group does not beyone may eliverity and the provide the provide the counterparty of any provide by builty primiter. have any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
 The group defines counterparties as having similar characteristics if they are related entities.